ResultsFound: 1252 studies

 2013 report from the Pew Internet & American Life Project and Harvard’s Berkman Society for Internet & Society on levels of teen mobile and Internet use.

 2012 study from the University of Iowa and the University of Texas at Austin showing the complexity of this evolving work practice and the potential downsides.

 2009 OSRAM Opto Semiconductors study, comparing the environmental performance of incandescents, compact fluorescents and LEDs

 2013 study in The World Bank Economic Review on key lessons learned from the 2008 food crisis and the widely divergent regional outcomes and effects.

 2012 review of studies on questions of measuring teacher performance, structuring personnel and compensation plans accordingly, and instructor retention.

-2013 review of relevant research on guns in the United States.
-Featuring detailed findings from a 2012 study in Crime and Delinquency on the effectiveness of U.S. gun violence reduction policies.
+2013 review of relevant research on guns in the United States, including a 2012 study in Crime and Delinquency on the effectiveness of U.S. gun violence reduction policies.

 2013 report from the Pew Research Center demonstrating how discussions on Twitter often do not reflect more general national sentiment.

 2012 study in Journal of Communication showing how violence is less prevalent on YouTube than it is on network television.